she’s over there with the others…

-In 2003 as the allied forces were preparing for war in Iraq.
-She posted to chess forums, an image of the chess board reconfigured with pawns on one side and the higher pieces on the other, with the question…
+In 2003 as the allied forces were preparing for war in Iraq I posted an image of a reconfigured chess board to chess forums.
+The pawns were on one side and the higher pieces on the other.

 Read this interview with Molly Hankwitz (2006) A Chance to Remaster Conflict

-Many, many people contributed to this project but special credit is due to Marc Garrett and the Furtherfield Team (for ongoing inspiration and critique), Adrian Eaton (who programmed the new game), Carol Webb, Ivan Pope, Maf’J Alvarez, Henry Holland, Charles Cameron (for philosophical and ludic input) and the Low-fi crew for commissioning the online game.
+Many, many people contributed to this project but special credit is due to Marc Garrett and the Furtherfield Team (for ongoing inspiration and critique), Adrian Eaton (who programmed the new game of pacifist 3-player chess in flash), Carol Webb, Ivan Pope, Maf’J Alvarez, Henry Holland, Charles Cameron (for philosophical and ludic input) and the Low-fi crew for commissioning the online game.

 Featured in exhibitions